Frequently Asked Questions

 WSO2 IS: https://github.com/wso2/puppet-is/blob/master/README.md

-How to use update commands in automation scripts?
+How can I use update commands in automation scripts?

-Update tool client supports use of flags for user input values and exit codes for commands.
+The WSO2 Updates tool supports the use of flags for user input values and exit codes for commands.

 • Use user input commands